-• Flexural hinging of beams, including the effects of concrete cracking and crushing, longitudinal bar yielding, buckling and fracture, longitudinal bar bond slip and anchorage into the beam-column joint, and transverse reinforcing bar yielding and failure.
+Flexural hinging of beams, including the effects of concrete cracking and crushing, longitudinal bar yielding, buckling and fracture, longitudinal bar bond slip and anchorage into the beam-column joint, and transverse reinforcing bar yielding and failure.
 Influence of the floor slab,

-- Flexural hinging of columns under the combined effects of bending and axial loads, including the effects of concrete cracking and crushing, longitudinal bar yielding, buckling and fracture, longitudinal bar bond slip and anchorage into the beam-column joint or column foundation, and transverse reinforcing bar yielding and failure. - Effect of shear forces and deformations on the response of beams and columns. - Deformations in the beam-column joint, including bond-slip and anchorage of the longitudinal beam and column bars, joint shear forces, and joint shear deformations. - Deformation compatibility in structural elements other than beams, columns, and joints of the moment-resisting frames.
+- including slab reinforcement and post-tensioning (where present) should also be considered. - Flexural hinging of columns under the combined effects of bending and axial loads, including the effects of concrete cracking and crushing, longitudinal bar yielding, buckling and fracture, longitudinal bar bond slip and anchorage into the beam-column joint or column foundation, and transverse reinforcing bar yielding and failure. - Effect of shear forces and deformations on the response of beams and columns. - Deformations in the beam-column joint, including bond-slip and anchorage of the longitudinal beam and column bars, joint shear forces, and joint shear deformations. - Deformation compatibility in structural elements other than beams, columns, and joints of the moment-resisting frames.
 This would typically include gravity columns and their connections to the concrete floor slab.
 In dual or combined systems, interaction with other elements (e.g., walls, wall-to-slab connections, etc.) should also be considered.